-Common Types of Additional Disabilities for Children with Visual Impairments
+Common Types of Additional Disabilities for Children with Blindness or Low Vision

-Many conditions can occur with visual impairment, even though they may not have been the cause of the visual impairment itself.
+Many conditions can occur with an eye condition, even though they may not have been the cause of the eye condition itself.
 When this happens, the combination of disabilities involved can have a significant impact on your child’s ability to learn about the world, communicate, and participate independently in daily life.

 In this section, you’ll find information on common types of dual diagnosis for blind children.